 Make sure to clean out your cat's litter box once or twice a day.
 Change the litter and scrub the box with warm, soapy water once a week.
 While cleaning, stay away from harsh chemicals like bleach.
 This can upset your cats nose and only make the problem worse.

 If your cat is large, a hood on the litter box won't serve her well.
 If her whiskers brush against the opening, this sends a message to the cat that the rest of her body probably won't fit either.
 Although cats appreciate privacy, they also need space.
 Cats need to look around and have clear lines of sight to make sure danger is not approaching.
-A hooded litter box can make them feel trapped and unprotected against outside threats while they're already in quite the vulnerable position.
+A hooded litter box can make them feel trapped and unprotected against outside threats while they're already in quite a vulnerable position — although, with that said, some cats do like a covered litter box, so you could experiment to see what your cat prefers.

 Your cat may avoid the litter box if she dislikes its specific placement in the home.
 Cats don't like to eat and eliminate in the same area, so make sure the litter box is never near food and water bowls.
 The box should be easily accessible and in a space that is quiet, safe, and private.